eob/eob.github.com/_posts/2007-04-30-waltham-ma.markdown

 had, complete with a description of MIT so concise it deserves to be in their admissions brochure: [in my attempt at transcribing the Boston accent]

-"Tat ovah thear is MIT, wheah all te crazy smart f*cks invent f*cked up sh*t.
+"Tat ovah thear is MIT, wheah all te crazy smart fucks invent fucked up shit.
 Usually I get frequent fliah businessmen who wanna go theah.
 Sit in the back ahn theah Blackberrys.
 Those guys, wahkaholics.
-They sit at Cape Cod in the summah wit te' f*ckin Blackberrys sendin sh*t on f*ckin email don't know how to f*ckin relax.
+They sit at Cape Cod in the summah wit te' fuckin Blackberrys sendin shit on fukin email don't know how to fuckin relax.
 Ya kid's in the watah!
 Quit ya workin!"

 40 Minutes and $65 later.
 We
 pull off the outer beltway of Boston into Waltham.
-"Waltham is one 'a tose business oasis pahhks where all the companies go from MIT to build shi*t like patriot missiles, but tey're real quiet about it cause ta people'd get upset.
+"Waltham is one 'a tose business oasis pahhks where all the companies go from MIT to build shit like patriot missiles, but tey're real quiet about it cause ta people'd get upset.
 So what you gahtta do is darive 10 minutes down tis highway, see, cause tat's wheah tah Wellesley girls ah.
 Radcliffe girls hate Wellesley girls."